dagatsoin/ravioli/packages/ravioli/README.md

 get snapshot 1 ms

 As you can see, the real bottleneck is on the hydration part.
 Creating nodes is expensive, especially Array nodes.

+## Dev

+### VSCode remote friendly.

+This project is compatible with VS Code remote.

+1. Install and launch Docker
+2. Open the project in VS Code, click "Open in a container" on the lower right pop up.